iambochen/iambochen/README.md

 ### Hi there, I'm Brandon. 👋

+I've been a full-stack developer for 4+ years, specializing in Vue.js and Python.
+I am passionate about building intuitive user interfaces and robust server-side solutions, aiming for high performance and scalability in all my projects.

 <!--
 **chenpion/chenpion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.